Rh Incompatibility and Isoimmunization

 You cannot detect Rh incompatibility on your own.
-It does not have any physical symptoms.
 A blood test can determine whether you are Rh positive or Rh negative.
 The blood test will also look for Rh antibodies or monitor the levels of antibodies through pregnancy.
 If the antibody levels are high, an amniocentesis can determine if the fetus is ill.

 It is very important to have a blood test at the beginning of pregnancy.